Fairy circle (arid grass formation)

-Fairy circles are circular patches of land barren of plants, varying between 2 and 12 m in diameter, often encircled by a ring of stimulated growth of grass.
-They occur in the arid grasslands of the Namib desert in western parts of Southern Africa, and in a part of the Pilbara in Western Australia.
-Studies have posited various hypotheses about their origins, but none have conclusively proven how they are formed.
-Theories include the activities of various types of termites, or the consequence of vegetation patterns that arise naturally from competition between grasses.
+Fairy circles are circular patches of barren land, varying between 2 and 12 m in diameter, often encircled by a stimulated growth of grass.
+They occur in the arid grasslands of the Namib desert in western parts of Southern Africa and in a part of the Pilbara in Western Australia.
+Studies have proposed various hypotheses about their origins, but none have conclusively proven how they are formed.
+Theories include hypotheses that the activities of various types of termites affect growth or that competition between grasses naturally yields certain vegetation patterns.

 In the languages of the Aboriginal Australian peoples who inhabit the Pilbara, they are known as linyji (Manyjilyjarra language) or mingkirri (Warlpiri language).